danfuzz/samizdat/doc/language-guide/03-functions.md

 The remaining forms of yield are associated with looping constructs and are described along with those constructs.

+#### Maybe yield

+The base yield statement syntax is always explicit about whether a value or void is being yielded; if a value expression is present, then it must evaluate to a value (not void).

+In contexts where it is not the case that the yield expression necessarily evaluate to a value, then the base yield operator can be followed by a question mark (`?`).
+This indicates that the expression is allowed to evaluate to void, and if it does, for the closure itself to yield void.

+TODO: All yields are treated as maybe-yields right now, regardless of the presence or absence of a `?`.

 #### Default yield

-In many, but not all, cases, a block that does not end with an explicit yield (of some sort) defaults to yielding void.

-As a way to strike the balance between total safety and practical convenience, in cases where an unintentionally "leaked" value is unlikely to cause harm, a block-final expression is treated as the yield of the block.
+In many (but not all) cases, an unmarked expression at the end of a closure is treated as if it were preceded by `yield?`, that is, it is treated as a maybe-yield.
+This is done as a way to strike a balance between total safety and practical convenience, in cases where an unintentionally "leaked" value is unlikely to cause harm.

-In particular, this is only the case when the block in question does *not* bind a named (`/name`) or implicit (e.g. `return` binding) nonlocal exit.
+In particular, this is only the case when the closure in question does *not* bind a named (`/name`) or implicit (e.g. `return` binding) nonlocal exit.
 In such contexts, if you want to yield void, you have to do so explicitly.

 ### The empty closure

-In order to disambiguate with the empty map, an otherwise empty function must contain at least an `->` or a `<>`, e.g. `{ <> }`.
+In order to disambiguate with the empty map, an otherwise empty function must contain at least an `->` or a `<>`, e.g. `{ -> }`.

 ### Function statements